 Why do married couples start asking, “what is marriage?” after marrying – money and marriage go together;

 - Some people just don’t believe someone they, “think they know” is capable of doing “nasty things” like, not paying their bills on time?

 - Some people simply don’t understand the significance of “not paying bills on time.”
 The significance is that the person you are about to marry may with bill paying and money in general.

 - Rushing to the alter, before you get to know the person well, is financially dangerous.
 They don’t yet understand how money and marriage go together in their relationship.

 Most of you are on your best behavior before marriage, and others simply don’t understand the significance of credit history or how money and marriage go together before they marry.
 Therefore the thought never occurs to ask the potential spouse about financial history to establish marriage finances.

 So what happens, you marry a seemingly wonderful person, discover their bad credit report after marriage, fight over it, and start asking, “what is marriage dissolution?
-The definition of marriage dissolution is how a marriage is ended.
+The definition of marriage dissolution is “how a marriage is ended”.

-It starts with sometimes fighting over money for years or even months, you ask yourselves the questions that should have been answered before marriage, “what is marriage?
+Again, Fighting over money for years or even months, you ask yourselves the questions that should have been answered before marriage, “what is marriage?
 And, what is marriage dissolution, is very sad?”.